software-for-good/nova-sortable/README.md

 You need the vendor/laravel/nova/... folder to be available while compiling.
 Because the mixins that are defined there are used by mix-manifest.json.

+We also required Nova 4.23 instead of Nova 4.24.
+Hope it works.

 # Nova Sortable

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/outl1ne/nova-sortable.svg?style=flat-square)](https://packagist.org/packages/outl1ne/nova-sortable)